BaseCrusher/coredns-acmednschallenge/README.md

 # CoreDNS acme-dns challenge plugin
 ## Description
 This plugin uses acme-dns challenge to get a certificate for specified domains.
 By default, it uses Let'sEncrypt.
-It is build on the [lego](https://github.com/go-acme/lego) and automatically creates the required records to solve the challenge.
+It is build on [lego](https://github.com/go-acme/lego) and automatically creates the required records to solve the challenge.

 ## Usage
 ### Compilation